metaphyze/tarry/README.md

 ```

 ### You can get it here
 You can download the [Ubuntu version here](https://metaphyze-public.s3.amazonaws.com/tarry/releases/1.0/ubuntu/tarry) (built on Ubuntu 18.04LTS), the [Mac version here](https://metaphyze-public.s3.amazonaws.com/tarry/releases/1.0/macos/tarry) (built on macOS Mojave), and the [Windows version here](https://metaphyze-public.s3.amazonaws.com/tarry/releases/1.0/windows/tarry.exe)  These are all standalone executables.
-You don't need to install any libraries to run, but on Linux/Mac you'll need to
+You don't need to install any libraries to run them, but on Linux/Mac you'll need to
 ```
 chmod +x tarry
 ```